microsoft/Azure-Synapse-Customer-Insights-Customer360-Solution-Accelerator/Deployment/CustomerInsightsSetup.md

 6. In the Advance Settings, select `Azure Data Lake Storage Gen 2` under "Save output to"
 7. Select `Azure subscription` under "Connect your storage account using" and click "Next"
-    * choose your Subscription, Resource Group, Storage Account
+   > * choose your Subscription, Resource Group, Storage Account (you will see two storage accounts in the dropdown, be sure to select the Synapse Workspace Storage account and **not** the machine learning storage account)

 ![Storage Account for CI](./ci_img/CIEnvironmentSetUp.png)